phillanderson/MagicMirror/README.md

 MagicMirror
 ===========

+## THIS WAS INSPIRED BY (Completely ripped off)  http://michaelteeuw.nl/tagged/magicmirror
+Head to his site for more projects!

 ##Introduction

 The super magic interface of my personal Magic Mirror.
 More information about this project can be found on my [blog](http://michaelteeuw.nl/tagged/magicmirror).